-- RAP Development Group—represented by First Nations occupational therapists, members, non-members, board and Indigenous Allied Health Australia representation.
+- RAP Development Group—represented by First Nations occupational therapists, members, non-members, board and Indigenous Allied Health Australia and NATSIOTN representation.

 - Staff, Board members and RAP Development Group members through a planning workshop day at Koori Heritage Trust facilitated by an Aboriginal and Torres Strait Islander consultant.